cjgdev/midi-markdown/docs/tutorials/basic-melody.md

 - Control note duration
 - Structure a complete musical phrase

-By the end, you'll have a working MML file that plays a complete melody with dynamic expression.
+By the end, you'll have a working MMD file that plays a complete melody with dynamic expression.

 ## Prerequisites

 Before starting this tutorial, you should:
-- Have MIDI Markup Language installed (`midimarkup --version`)
+- Have MIDI Markdown installed (`mmdc --version`)
 - Know basic MIDI concepts (what notes, channels, and CC messages are)
 - Have a MIDI player or DAW to test your output files
 - Understand musical timing (seconds, bars, beats)